Castillo San Felipe de Barajas: The castle

 The fortification consists of a series of walls, wide at the base and narrow toward the parapet, forming a formidable pattern of bunkers.
 The batteries and parapets protect one another, so making it practically impossible to take a battery without taking the whole defence system.

 The castle is striking for its grand entrance and its complex maze of tunnels.
 It is the most formidable defensive complex of Spanish military architecture.
 It is 41 meters (135 ft.) above sea level.

 Key features include the triangular Castillo de San Felipe de Barajas, surrounded by the batteries de Santa Barbara, de San Carlos y Los Apostles, Del Hornabeque, de la Cruz, de la Redencion, and de San Lazaro.
 The combined 68 guns faced away from the city.
 Joining the Media Luna causeway was a caponniere.
 The San Lazaro battery's terreplein included aljibes, while channels and breakwaters dealt with rainwater.
 The main underground gallery runs along the perimeter of the complex at sea level.
 Chambers within it could be exploded preventing the advance of overhead attackers.

 Status and conservation

-The castle is not well preserved.
+For many decades, the castle was not well preserved.
 When it ceased to be used for military purposes, tropical vegetation covered the battlements and walls, and soil accumulated in the tunnels and trenches.

 In 1984, UNESCO listed the castle, along with the historic centre of the city of Cartagena, as a World Heritage Site.

 Since 1990, the castle has served as a location for social and cultural events offered by the Colombian government in honour of foreign delegations at presidential summits, ministerial meetings, the Summit of the Non-Aligned Movement (1995) and the Summit of the Rio Group (2000), among others.

 The castle is open to visitors, but only some of the tunnels are open to viewing.